Interlibrary Loan & Document Delivery

 - Request materials from SRU's microform collection.

-Bailey Library is now using ILLiad, an interlibrary loan management system, to process all interlibrary loan requests.
-To make requests, simply click the ILLiad link below.
-You will also access any electronic documents that you have requested, simply login to ILLiad using your SRU network login (use your full email address as your user name).
+Bailey Library uses ILLiad, an interlibrary loan management system, to process all interlibrary loan requests.
+To make requests and to access any electronic documents that you have requested, simply login to ILLiad using your SRU network login (use your full email address as your user name).

 The first time (only the first time) you use the system, you'll be prompted to change your user information.
 Please complete all required fields; this provides the interlibrary loan staff with the contact information necessary to process and deliver your requests.

 - monitoring of your requests and request history